Forschung

 Structure-based computational approaches applied to rational engineering and de novo design for target/drug discovery and biotechnology innovation.

-Rational engineering and de novo design for biotechnological and/or medical applications:
+Rational engineering and de novo design for biotechnological and medical applications:

 - De novo rational design of molecular scaffolds mimicking protein interactions for specific interference in cell signaling processes

-We apply molecular modelling and computer simulation techniques for designing molecules with pharmacological/biotechnological interest.
-On one hand, we make use of scaffolds that are available in nature and rationally modify them in order to improve their properties in terms of stability, affinity and specificity.
-On the other hand, we de novo design scaffolds that mimic natural protein 3D templates involved in interactions of pharmacological relevance.
+We apply molecular modelling and computer simulation techniques to design molecules of pharmacological and biotechnological interest.
+We make use of scaffolds found in nature and rationally modify them to enhance properties such as stability, affinity and specificity.
+In parallel, we de novo design scaffolds that mimic natural protein 3D templates involved in pharmacologically relevant interactions.

 - Rational engineering of biomaterials for tissue regeneration

 GAGs (glycosaminoglycans) are common constituents of cell surfaces and extracellular matrices, and their interactions with a wide variety of molecules such as growth factors and cytokines play a prominent role in basic biological phenomena like cell adhesion, migration, proliferation and differentiation.
 Thanks to these biocharacteristics, attachment of GAGs to biomaterials offers a great opportunity to modulate tissue response and create an appropriate environment for cellular signalling, both important issues in tissue engineering and regeneration.
-In close collaboration with experimentalists, we work on the characterization of the structural requirements for protein-GAG binding to understand the molecular basis of the affinity and specificity governing these interactions.
-We apply computational modelling and simulation techniques to understand the hetereogeneity of the GAG component and to study structural and physical characteristics of GAGs in the context of their interaction with their biological binding-partners.
-Our studies help in the design of building blocks for chemical and modular synthesis of GAGs-derivatives and matrix scaffolds in biomaterials to promote bio-specific cell behaviour.
+In close collaboration with experimentalists, we characterize the structural requirements for protein-GAG binding to understand the molecular basis of the affinity and specificity governing these interactions.
+We apply computational modelling and simulation techniques to address the hetereogeneity of the GAG component and to investigate the structural and physicochemical properties of GAGs in the context of their interaction with biological binding partners.
+Our studies guide the design of customized GAGs derivatives and matrix scaffolds for regenerative biomaterials aimed at promoting biospecific cell behaviour.

 A Sweet Solution to a Cracking Problem: Scientists Design New Bio-Inspired Molecules to Promote Bone Regeneration. https://tud.link/nuxi